-Yes, nothing prohibits the employer or person responsible for a program, activity or service from making employment, discipline or termination decisions or establishing additional standards as per of the hiring or selection process for employees or volunteers.
-Administrators are urged to consult with any legal counsel prior to instituting any such additional standards.
+Yes, nothing prohibits the employer, program, activity or service from making employment, discipline or termination decisions or establishing additional clearance standards, provided such additional standards are legal.
+Administrators are urged to consult with legal counsel prior to instituting any such additional standards.

-Can my FBI Criminal History clearances be transferred?
+Can my clearances be transferred?